Langevin dynamics with general kinetic energies: Introduction

-In this work, we consider the discretization of modified Langevin dynamics which improve the sampling of the Boltzmann--Gibbs distribution by introducing a more general kinetic energy function $U$ than the standard quadratic one.
-Stability is our main concern in this work, although we also discuss some importance sampling strategy in Section~\ref{sec:num_non_glob_Lip}.
-We have in fact two situations in mind: \begin{enumerate}[(a)] \item adaptively restrained Langevin dynamics~\cite{PRL-ARPS}, where the kinetic energy vanishes for small momenta, while it agrees with the standard kinetic energy for large momenta.
-The interest of this dynamics is that slow particles are frozen.
-The computational gain follows from the fact that the interactions between frozen particles need not be updated.
-A mathematical analysis of the asymptotic variance for this method is presented in~\cite{trstanova2015errorAnalysisOfMLD}, while the algorithmic speed-up, which allows to decrease the cost of a single iteration, is made precise in~\cite{trstanova2015speedUpARPS}; \item Langevin dynamics with kinetic energies growing more than quadratically at infinity, in an attempt to reduce metastability.
-Recall indeed that the crucial part of the sampling of the canonical measure is the position marginal $\nu(dq) = Z_\nu^{-1} \mathrm{e}^{-\beta V(q)} \, dq$.
-The marginal distribution of~$\mu$ in the variable~$q$ is always~$\nu$, whatever the choice of the kinetic energy~$U$.
-The extra freedom provided by~$U$ can be used in order to reduce the metastability of the dynamics when the aim is to sample~$\mu$. \end{enumerate} The main issue with the situations we consider is the stability of discretized schemes.
+One of the main issues with the situations we consider is the stability of discretized schemes.
 Several works indicate that explicit discretizations of Langevin-type dynamics with non-globally Lipschitz force fields are often unstable (in the sense that the corresponding Markov chains do not admit invariant measures), see \emph{e.g.} \cite{mattingly2002ergodicity}.
 We face such situations here, even for compact position spaces, when $\nabla U$ is not globally Lipschitz.
 For adaptively restrained Langevin dynamics, the difficulties arise from the possibly abrupt transition from the region where the kinetic energy vanishes to the region where it coincides with the standard one.
-Numerical evidence reported in~\cite{trstanova2015speedUpARPS} indicate that such a fast transition provides a favorable trade-off between the reduced algorithmic complexity and the increase in the asymptotic variance.
-Abrupt transitions however lead to large ``kinetic'' forces $\nabla U(p)$ in some regions and hence limit admissible timesteps.
 As for the stabilization of the Euler-Maruyama discretization of overdamped Langevin dynamics in~\cite{RT96}, we suggest to use a Metropolis acceptance/rejection step~\cite{MRRTT53,Hastings70} in order to ensure the stability of the methods under consideration.
 Such a stabilization leads to schemes which can be seen as one step Hybrid Monte Carlo (HMC)\footnote{Also called "Hamiltonian Monte-Carlo" in the statistics community.} algorithms~\cite{duane1987hybrid} with partial refreshment of the momenta, studied for instance in~\cite{bou2009pathwise} for the standard kinetic energy.
-Here, in order to obtain a weakly consistent method of order~2 (which is no longer trivial when the fluctuation/dissipation cannot be analytically integrated), we rely on the Metropolis schemes developed for overdamped Langevin dynamics in~\cite{fathi2015improving}.
+Here, in order to obtain a weakly consistent method of fractional order~3/2 (it is not trivial to go beyond order~1 schemes when the fluctuation/dissipation cannot be analytically integrated), we rely on the Metropolis schemes developped for overdamped Langevin dynamics in~\cite{fathi2015improving}.